RaviTambade/TFLdotNET/notes/cs/entityframeworkcore.md

-# 🌸 Transflower Mentor Session

-## **Entity Framework Core — Insurance Application Perspective**
+# **Entity Framework Core **

-> **Mentor says:**
 > *“Class, let me take you on a journey.
 Imagine you are not building a demo application.
 You are building an Insurance Management System used by customers, agents, managers and claims officers.
 Suddenly, database programming becomes a real engineering problem.”*

 The uploaded material introduces EF Core through the idea of ORM, `DbContext`, CRUD, LINQ, migrations and asynchronous database operations.
 Let's understand the same concepts through our **Insurance Application**.

----

-# 🏢 1.
+## 🏢 1.
 Our Insurance Application

 Imagine **Max Insurance** has an application containing: